glebtsereteli/GMRoomLoader/docs/index.md

   - title: 🗺️ Procedural Generation
     details: Create reusable level templates for rooms, NPCs or props, and place them procedurally throughout your levels.
   - title: 🧩 Chunking
-    details: Divide big worlds into smaller sections that dynamically load or unload as players approach.
+    details: Divide large worlds into smaller chunks that dynamically load when players approach and unload when they move away.
   - title: 🏗️ Flexible Loading
     details: Load Full Rooms, Instances or Tilemaps at any position in the current room — all with optional origin, filtering, scaling and rotation.
   - title: 📐 Fluent State Management